 - Understand why your request wasn’t approved: Typically, credit card issuers will send or email you a letter explaining the reason for denial.
 It’s important to review those issues and fix them accordingly.

 - Pay existing debt: Most credit card providers will evaluate your DTI ratio because it indicates your ability to pay down your debt.
 If you’ve been denied, pay down your debt to reduce your DTI ratio.

 - Order your credit report and review it for errors: After receiving a credit limit increase denial, order your credit report and review it for any errors.
 You can dispute errors that you find on your report.

 You can increase your credit card limit with TD Bank in three ways: calling its customer support line, heading over to its online banking site, or going through its mobile app.
 It’s crucial to request a credit limit increase only if you need more buying power and know you can afford a larger credit card bill.
-If you’d rather apply for a new credit card with a higher credit limit as the easiest way to receive additional credit.
+Alternatively, you can apply for a new credit card with a higher credit limit as the easiest way to receive additional credit.
 Applying for a new card could have a short-term impact on your credit score.
 Plus, you have the flexibility to choose the exact card you want.